TheRookie2021/2022-Spring-NCKU-CS-Algo/others/DP/Fibo/readme.md

     Memory Usage: 5.8 MB, less than 80.23% of C++ online submissions for Fibonacci Number.

 # conclusion
-- bottom up iteratw on filling the table is faster in fibonacci number
+- bottom up iterate on filling the table is faster in fibonacci number

 [leetcode- fibonacci number](https://leetcode.com/problems/fibonacci-number/submissions/)